JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 Use _ordered_ collections or [`UsefulTestCase.assertUnorderedCollection()`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/UsefulTestCase.java).

-Code deferring execution (e.g., via `Application.invokeLater()`) might not run during test execution (and possibly fails in production, too).
+Code-deferring execution (e.g., via `Application.invokeLater()`) might not run during test execution (and possibly fails in production, too).
 Use `Application.invokeLater(runnable, myProject.getDisposed())`.

 When targeting 2024.2 or later, see also [](#how-to-handle-projectactivity).